keystonejs/keystone/docs/guides/relationship-migration.md

 ## Overview

-There are four steps to updating your database
+There are four steps to updating your database:

 1. Take a backup of your production database.
 2. Identify the changes required for your system.